 The final is high resolution and incorporates any final tweaks needed.
 If you’re still refining text or labels, we can prepare either an Adobe Illustrator or a Powerpoint version with editable text.

-Explainer videos, like mechanism of action animations, usually include narration (or at least captions) and take at least 45 seconds to explain a scientific concept.
+Explainer videos, like mechanism of action animations, usually include narration and take at least 45 seconds to explain a scientific concept.
 Long form animation production is broken into the following steps:

 (Review & feedback)